 What is shared between all predictive marketing solution providers is the consensus about the fact that this technology is the next logical step in marketing, and those who ignore it are doomed to perish.
 The ability to understand and identify every individual customer and their individual needs, based on their behavior, time, location, relations, and thousand other variables, is a huge asset.
 Also things like predictive lead scoring have been attributed under predictive marketing, so there’s rather nifty new possibilities in all stages of the funnel.

-As several studies keep showing time and time again that consumers want personalized online services now more than ever, predictive marketing seems to answer a loud and clear demand – whether or not consumers themselves know that they want it.
+Studies keep showing time and time again that consumers want personalized online services now more than ever.
+Predictive marketing seems to be an answer to that loud and clear demand, whether or not consumers themselves know that they want it.
+I guess in the end the real question is where lies the balance between consumers’ need for privacy and their need for personalization – or do they even know there’s a line in the first place.